 "The second quarter of 2017 produced some growth compared with the first quarter on a global level, with varying regional results," says Hewitt.

 "The growth for the quarter is attributable to two main factors.
-The first is strong regional performance in Asia/Pacific because of data centre infrastructure build-outs, mostly in China.
-The second is ongoing hyperscale data centre growth that is exhibited in the self-build/ODM (original design manufacturer) segment.”
+The first is strong regional performance in Asia/Pacific because of data center infrastructure build-outs, mostly in China.
+The second is ongoing hyperscale data center growth that is exhibited in the self-build/ODM (original design manufacturer) segment.

 It's a similar scenario when breaking it down to the types of servers.